kapresoft/kapresoft.github.io/_posts/2019-10-20-aws-lambda-spring-boot-profiles.md

 redirect_from:
 - /p/aws-lambda-spring-boot-profiles.html
 - /aws-lambda-spring-boot-profiles.html
-description: "Learn how to use Spring Boot Profiles in an AWS Lambda Compute environment to define and activate configuration for each environment, for SEO-friendly app deployment."
+description: "Using Spring Boot Profiles in AWS Lambda to define and activate configuration for each environment.
+Improve app deployment strategies with this guide."
 ---

 # Overview